solita/kanaliiga-rl-discord-bot/README.md

 - Generate an invite URL with:
 *Scopes* `bot`\
 *Bot Permissions* `Read Messages/View Channels`, `Send Messages`, `Add Reactions`
 - Copy and paste the URL into your browser, select server from the dropdown and accept the invitation.
-The bot has now joined into your server.
+The bot has now joined into your server. **Do not share the link with anyone**